mmurshidf/murshidm-assignment-9/README.md

-This is my Interactive Neural Networks Experiment
+This is my Interactive Neural Networks Experiment.